Timothee754/factorio-server-update-script/README.md

 - Be able to handle a different installation of factorio in the future ?
 - Update all file in once.
 (Update and install.sh).
 ## Need to be modified
-- The update script assumes that the user is root; take into account a regular user
+- The update script assumes that the user is root; take into account a regular user **update : no need -> cause executing it with sudo is sufficient**
 - Ensure that it is a specific user who can write to the log file; write permission for the log file is only granted to its owner to ensure it cannot be modified.
 In the future, the objective is to setup a Linux cron or whatever else that makes statistics, that will be available through an API, etc... (you see where i'm coming hehe?)
 - Make an install.sh which puts scripts in the use/local/bin, tells the user what to do to install factorio, also sets environnement variables (location of log file,...)